soumilibhuniacs2002-hub/Diabetes-ML/README.md

 🎯 Objectives

 <p align="justify">
-The main objective of this project is to develop a reliable Machine Learning-based system for diabetes prediction by applying appropriate data preprocessing, feature scaling, model training, and evaluation techniques.
+The main objective of this project is to develop a Machine Learning-based system for diabetes prediction by applying appropriate data preprocessing, feature scaling, model training, and evaluation techniques.
 The project also aims to compare different classification algorithms, identify the best-performing model, visualize prediction results, and explore personalized recommendations based on predicted outcomes.
 </p>- Develop a Machine Learning-based diabetes prediction system.
 - Preprocess and prepare healthcare-related data for model training.
 - Apply appropriate feature scaling techniques.